howtomakeaturn/LiveReloadKid/README.md

 #Example

-let's say you are using Laravel.
+Let's say you are using Laravel.
 Just add this to the app/routes.php
 ```php
 Route::get('/monitor', function(){